Sam-Sims/pokeget-rs/README.md

 ## Credits

+The original pokeget was made by [talwat](https://github.com/talwat/pokeget-rs)

 This time, the sprites are from [pokesprite](https://github.com/msikma/pokesprite) and pokeget uses them with a git submodule.

 Sprites are embedded into the binary, so pokeget won't download them.
 This is a good compromise, since while the binary may be large, pokeget can execute almost instantly and while offline.